 Candidates who enter the doctoral program come from many different sectors including business, education, non-profits, the military and government.
 In order to provide a flexible program that meets the personal and professional needs of candidates, the specialization tier provides opportunity to develop more specialized study.
 Selection of courses are guided by the candidate’s goal of enhancing understanding of their industry or building new content development in a complimentary area.
 Candidates will work closely with their faculty advisor and select courses to support their personal and professional goals.
 The candidates will identify courses at the end of year one coursework and submit a declaration of specialization form to the Doctoral Program Director for approval.
 Year Two coursework will include the specialization courses outline in the declaration form.
-Candidates will complete their specialization coursework by the end of year two in the program.
+Candidates will complete their specialization coursework no later than fall semester of year three.

 All candidates will select one specialization from the following:

 The twelve specialization credits are selected by candidates from among the graduate course offerings within the disciplines of Counseling, Economics & Business Administration, and Education; the selection of specialization courses is subject to the approval of each candidate’s advisor and Program Director.
 With similar approval, appropriate courses from other departments may also meet this requirement.
 Candidates complete all course requirements for each of the three courses in this series and, in addition, in consultation with their advisor, design and conduct a project related to each course.
 These projects will involve either the candidate’s employer or a local organization and have as their goal to help inform the candidate concerning the ultimate subject of his/her research-based capstone experience.
 Up to six credits beyond the master’s degree may be transferred toward meeting this requirement with the approval of the advisor.